ShadowPrice1328/ShadowPrice1328/README.md

-## Hi there 👋 It's ShadowPrice1328
+## Hello friends, it's ShadowPrice👋

 ### 😶‍🌫️ You may not know me, so below is information about me: